hashicorp/terraform/website/source/docs/providers/openstack/r/compute_keypair_v2.html.markdown

 The following arguments are supported:

-* `region` - (Required) The region in which to obtain the V2 Compute client.
+* `region` - (Optional) The region in which to obtain the V2 Compute client.
     Keypairs are associated with accounts, but a Compute client is needed to create one.
-If omitted, the `OS_REGION_NAME` environment variable is used.
+If omitted, the `region` argument of the provider is used.
     Changing this creates a new keypair.

 * `name` - (Required) A unique name for the keypair.
 Changing this creates a new